nc1729/triumph/docs/spec.md

 For example, the general form of the opcode for "ADD X, Y" is eXY - "ADD A, B" is given by "eab".
 If instructions require raw memory addresses, these will immediately follow the opcode.
 For example, the jump instruction "JP $X" assembles to "jj0 X", where X is the raw tryte address of $X.

 The instructions also permit indirect addressing of memory using registers, denoted by square brackets \[\] - for example, if register A = a00, \[A\] will point to the contents of memory at address $a00.
-The placeholder 't9' represents a 9-trit immediate value, standing for any value between -9,841 and 9,841.
+The placeholder 't9' represents a 9-trit immediate value, standing for any value between -9,841 and 9,841. 't3' represents a 3-trit immediate value, standing for any value between -13 and 13.
+Values outside these ranges will be truncated.

 ### LOAD instructions